 UMass Amherst is the flagship campus of the University.
 True to its land-grant roots, UMass Amherst is engaged in research and creative work in all fields and is classified by the Carnegie Foundation for the Advancement of Teaching as a doctoral university with the "highest research activity".
 Major areas of emphasis include climate science, food science, alternative energy, nano manufacturing, polymer science, computer science and linguistics.
-Consistently rated as a "Top Producer of Fulbright Students," UMass Amherst is ranked 24th among the nation's top public schools in the 2020 U.S. News & World Report.
+Consistently rated as a "Top Producer of Fulbright Students," UMass Amherst is ranked 26th among the nation's top public schools in the 2021 U.S. News & World Report Best Colleges rankings.